Sominemo/Math-Parser-Dart/README.md

 expressions in your projects.
 This package supports custom variables too.

+## Features: In Short
+For more details about these features, refer to documentation, this readme or example file.
+All public API elements are documented.

+- Parse mathematical expressions using `MathNodeExpression.fromString` or equations using `MathNodeExpression.fromStringExtended`.
+- Define custom variables and functions by passing `variableNames` and `customFunctions` parameters.
+To define a custom function, you'll have to implement the `MathDefinitionFunctionFreeformImplemented` interface for each such function.
+- Automatically detect possible variable and function names used in an expression, but this works reliably only with implicit multiplication off.

 ## Math Tree

 The library provides a family of `MathExpression` and